 In Central Europe, especially in Austria and Hungary, the seeds are used in s a popular sweet pastry dish like Strudel and Germknodel.

-(Medical disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
+(Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)

 ≺≺-Back to Nuts and seeds from Poppy seeds.
-Please visit here for impressive list of nuts and seeds with complete illustrations of their nutrition facts and health benefits.
+Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.

 ≺≺-Back to Home page.

-2. Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page-Nutrition to Reduce Cancer Risk.